GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

-# BEC CFO Phishing SOC LAB
+# BEC: CFO - Phishing SOC LAB

 ## Why This Project Exists

 Business Email Compromise is the most financially damaging cybercrime category in the world.
-The FBI Internet Crime Complaint Center reported over 2.9 billion dollars in BEC losses in 2023 alone — more than ransomware, more than data theft, more than any other category of cybercrime.
+The FBI Internet Crime Complaint Center reported over 2.9 billion dollars in BEC losses in 2023 alone,  more than ransomware, more than data theft, more than any other category of cybercrime.
 The attacks are not technically sophisticated.
 They do not require malware or zero-day exploits.
 They exploit trust, urgency, and the fact that Finance teams process payment requests under time pressure every single day.

 The typical attack looks like this.
-A CFO or Finance employee receives an email that appears to come from a trusted source — a vendor, a Microsoft service, or even their own CEO.
+A CFO or Finance employee receives an email that appears to come from a trusted source,  a vendor, a Microsoft service, or even their own CEO.
 The email contains a link or a request.
 The employee acts on it.
 By the time anyone realises something is wrong, a wire transfer has left the organisation and landed in an account the attacker controls.
-Recovery is rare.
-Most of the money is never returned.

-This project simulates that exact scenario inside a controlled Microsoft 365 E5 environment and documents the full SOC investigation — from the moment the phishing email landed in the CFO inbox to the moment the attacker's foothold was removed and the incident was closed.
+This project simulates that exact scenario inside a controlled Microsoft 365 E5 environment and documents the full SOC investigation, from the moment the phishing email landed in the CFO inbox to the moment the attacker's foothold was removed and the incident was closed.

 ## The Financial Reality of BEC

 A Finance employee processes dozens of payment requests, invoice approvals, and vendor communications every week.
 BEC attackers study this.
 They time their attacks to coincide with month-end close, acquisition activity, or periods when the CFO is travelling.
 They craft emails that match the tone and format of legitimate business correspondence.
-The ask is always plausible — a vendor changed their bank account details, an urgent wire transfer needs same-day approval, a shared document needs sign-off before a deal closes.
+The ask is always plausible, a vendor changed their bank account details, an urgent wire transfer needs same-day approval, a shared document needs sign-off before a deal closes.

 What makes this so damaging is that no technical control on the victim's device is involved.
 The employee does not execute a file.
 They do not install software.
 They simply respond to what looks like a normal business request.
 By the time the Finance team realises the vendor's bank details were fraudulent, the payment is gone.

 The three controls that stop most BEC attacks before they start are not complicated.
 Multi-factor authentication prevents an attacker from using stolen credentials even if a phishing link is clicked.
 Email authentication enforcement via DMARC prevents lookalike domains from reaching the inbox in the first place.
-Payment verification procedures — a phone call to a known number before processing any change to payment details — stop the fraud even when the email reaches the employee.
-None of these require advanced technology.
-They require consistent implementation.
+Payment verification procedures, a phone call to a known number before processing any change to payment details, stop the fraud even when the email reaches the employee.

-## The Scenario

-The CFO of Eagle Secure IT received an email appearing to come from the Microsoft 365 Security Team, warning of an unusual sign-in and asking her to verify her identity via a shared document link.
-The email came from security-alert@microsoft-365alerts.com — a domain registered to impersonate Microsoft's legitimate services.

-She clicked the link.
-Her credentials were recorded by the credential harvest landing page.
-Within hours, an attacker authenticated to her account from an overseas VPN, read through her inbox, identified active payment conversations, and set up three inbox rules designed to give persistent covert access to her mailbox — forwarding everything to an external Gmail, silently deleting any security alerts from Microsoft, and routing invoice and payment emails to a hidden folder the attacker could monitor.

-The attacker's next step, in a real incident, would have been to intercept an invoice payment and redirect it to a controlled account.
-That step was caught by the SOC before it happened.